animusdev/Fallout-13/README.md

 ##Terms of service

-A friendly reminder to anyone who would like to create personal edition of a game to host a server while keeping the code base private - a source code is licensed under /tg/ Station 13 terms, and thus rendering your project closed-source would cause considerable sanctions on their behalf.
+A friendly reminder to anyone who would like to create personal edition of a game to host a server while keeping the code base private - a source code is licensed under /tg/ Station 13 terms, and thus rendering your project closed-source will likely cause considerable sanctions on their behalf.
 Honestly, we tried it ourselves, it didn't work, and Byond administration officially disabled one of our servers for violation of licensing terms - don't repeat our mistakes.

 **Please carefully read the following statement:**